ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 **Internet Technology vs Blockchain Technology**

-If we talk about both technology, then the Internet allows computers to exchange information; Whereas Blockchain allows computers to record information.
+If we talk about both technology, then the Internet allows computers to exchange information.
+Whereas Blockchain allows computers to record information.

 Both use many computers (nodes).